samarenb/takehomeengineeringchallenge/Readme.md

 ```
 Run the command java -jar takehomeengineeringchlng-0.0.1-SNAPSHOT.jar
 ```
-4. The project uses the foodtruck csv file located in src/main/resources/data directory, in ordet to use a different file
+4. The project uses the Mobile_Food_Facility_Permit csv file located in src/main/resources/data directory, in ordet to use a different file
 ```
-Copy the file and put it in src/main/resources/data folder and call it Mobile_Food_Facility_Permit.csc
+Copy the file and put it in src/main/resources/data folder and call it Mobile_Food_Facility_Permit.csc rebuild the project using maven wrapper.
 ```
 5. In order to create the docker image, use the command
 ```